Attigny, Ardennes: Middle Ages

-In 822, Pope Paschal I was present at a Council of Attigny, convened for the reconciliation of the emperor Louis the Pious with his three younger brothers, Hugo, Drogo and Theodoric, whom he had caused to be violently tortured and whom he had intended to put to death.
+In 822, Pope Paschal I was present at a council of Attigny, convened for the reconciliation of the emperor Louis the Pious with his three younger brothers, Hugo, Drogo and Theodoric, whom he had caused to be violently tortured and whom he had intended to put to death.
 In the council he confessed publicly his wrongdoing; also the violence practiced by him on his nephew, Bernard, King of Italy, and his brother, the Abbot, Adelard Wala, and proposed to perform public penance in imitation of the emperor Theodosius I. He also exhibited an earnest desire to correct abuses arising from the negligence of the bishops and the nobles and confirmed the rule (Aquensis Regula) that the Council of Aachen had drawn up in 816 for canons and monks.

-In 870, thirty bishops and six archbishops met at Attigny, to pass judgement on Karlomann, the king's son, made an ecclesiastic at an early age, and accused by his father of conspiring against his life and throne.
+In 870, thirty bishops and six archbishops met at Attigny to pass judgement on Carloman, the king's son, who was made an ecclesiastic at an early age and accused by his father of conspiring against his life and throne.
 He was deprived of his abbeys and imprisoned at Senlis.

-In the council of 875 Hincmar, Bishop of Laon appealed to the pope for his uncle, Hincmar, Archbishop of Reims.
+In the council of 875 Hincmar, Bishop of Laon, appealed to the pope for his uncle, Hincmar, Archbishop of Reims.

-In 880 the Battle of Attigny was fought between a Carolingian coalition against an army of Boso - self-proclaimed King of Provence.
+In 880 the Battle of Attigny was fought between a Carolingian coalition against an army of Boso, the self-proclaimed King of Provence.

 In 916 Charles the Simple transported relics of Saint Walpurga to Attigny and founded a chapel served by twelve canons and his intention was that this chapel would be subject to the Abbey of Saint-Corneille at Compiègne.

 The Carolingians abandoned the residence before 931 and the palace disappeared after the 10th century.
 Attigny was also a royal domain and remained so when it ceased to be a royal residence of the Carolingians.
 At the beginning of the 10th century, it encompassed at least 3,500 hectares.
 Donations of land to the Church remained limited.
 The domain passed almost intact to the smaller Capetian royal domain.
 It formed the dowry of the daughter of Philip I, Constance, on her marriage to Hugh, Count of Champagne, in 1093.
 The domain was split apart by the prince, especially for the benefit of Reims Cathedral, and is the origin of the ecclesiastical lordships of Attigny and Sainte-Vaubourg.

 A leper colony was documented in the 14th century.